 - a.
-Multiple appliance combustion air terminations are shown in Figure 12. - b.
-Each individual appliance must have its own combustion air pipe and terminal when using category IV venting.
+Multiple appliance combustion air terminations are shown in Figure 9. - Each individual appliance must have its own combustion air pipe and terminal when using category IV venting. - c.
+Individual appliance sidewall terminals must be placed at least 12 in.
+(300 mm) [18 in.
+(460 mm) in Canada] above the ground plus the expected snow accumulation.